mendix/docs/content/releasenotes/developer-portal/mendix-cloud.md

 #### Fixes

-* We fixed an issue where the start environment deploy API error response had incorrect JSON format.
+* We fixed an issue where the `start environment` Deploy API error response had an incorrect JSON format.
 (Ticket 135323)

 ### February 17th, 2022